microsoft/tilecode/manual.md

 ## When Patterns

-Now press A to bring up the rule editor, shown below.
+Now press **A** to bring up the rule editor, shown below.
 The menu bar shows that this rule is for the player sprite on the press of the left dpad button.
-Below the menu bar, the editor is divided into two sections: the *When* section shows a pattern around the player; the *Do* sections shows commands that will execute when the pattern matches.
+Below the menu bar, the editor is divided into two sections:

+* *When* section: shows a pattern around the player
+* *Do* section: shows commands that will execute when the pattern matches

 In this case, when there is no wall in the space to the left of the player sprite, the sprite is sent a move left command.

 ![left button rule](pics/dpadLeftRule.JPG)

-Moving the cursor to the space to the left of the player sprite and pressing A brings up the *Predicate* menu, which shows the predicate flags for each of the four tiles and sprites that could occupy the space:
+Moving the cursor to the space to the left of the player sprite and pressing **A** brings up the *Predicate* menu, which shows the predicate flags for each of the four tiles and sprites that could occupy the space:

 ![predicate flags](pics/dpadLeftAttrs.JPG)

 The red circle with a slash denotes the wall tile is excluded.
 In other words, the predicate for the space to the left of the player matches if that space is not painted with the wall tile.
 If you move the cursor over the flags you will see their meaning:

-* *green check mark*: one of the tile/sprites marked with a green check mark must be in the space;
+* *green check mark*: one of the tile/sprites marked with a green check mark must be in the space
-* *red-slash circle*: the space must not include this tile/sprite (it is excluded from the space);
+* *red-slash circle*: the space must not include this tile/sprite (it is excluded from the space)
-* *clear*: it doesn't matter (don't care) if the tile/sprite is in the space or not.
+* *clear*: it doesn't matter (don't care) if the tile/sprite is in the space or not

 ![attributes](pics/attributes.png)